Fed Up or Fed Down?

 - If you’re a gambler, try your hand at the stock market, as the Fed will continue to support it with excess liquidity.

-Now is the time to arrange a spot factoring facility with a company like Capstone Business Funding, LLC for your working capital needs to fund your expansion and increased staffing costs.
+Now is the time to arrange a spot factoring facility with a company like Capstone Capital Group, LLC for your working capital needs to fund your expansion and increased staffing costs.

 To view the full hearing click here